yaboiteedoh/sql_orm_generator/README.md

                     'data_type':
                         'SQL data type, converted to python data type internally' 'params':
-                        'SQL Parameters (AUTOINCREMENT, NOT NULL, ...) all in one string' 'key_class_dict': {
+                        'SQL Parameters (AUTOINCREMENT, NOT NULL, ...) all in one string (or '')' 'key_class_dict': {
                         *'returns':
                             '"list" or "group" to determine fetchall vs fetchone',